2015/2016 Posted by Harriet S.

 I’m finishing my year with Meddeas teaching English abroad and one of the first things I would say to anyone considering doing the same is that you get to do and try so many new things!
 From trying new foods to meeting new people, from speaking a new language to going to new places.
 It’s all about embracing the cultural differences and getting stuck in.
 I would recommend teaching English abroad.

 You may or may not be familiar with British Empirism and Locke‘s theories.
 Nerdish?
 I know.
 But sometimes I feel like his “tabula rasa” (Blank slate), the idea that our minds grow because we are constantly learning from our experiences.
 My new status as a tabula rasa in Spain since I teach English abroad has given me the chance to experience new things as if I were a Spanish new-born.
 So without further ado, until living in Spain, I had never:

-Aside from some voluntary experience this is my first teaching position.
+Aside from some voluntary experience, this is my first teaching experience.
 Nothing can really prepare for you for how challenging it is and I’m still learning every time I step into the class.
 Yet at the same time it is extremely rewarding and every day my students amaze and surprise me with their English teaching English abroad.

 2. Worn slippers

 This is somewhat specific to moving to Spain and might sound a little crazy but until living here I had never really owned a pair of slippers (except for the odd pair that I’ve been given for Christmas).
 I’ve just never felt the need.
 This is because, in my house in England, there are carpets in every room, except for the kitchen and the loo.
 Here, carpets simply do not exist and one must wear slippers for fear of catching a cold through the chilliness of the wooden and tiled floors.
 My host mum regularly tells me off should she find me wandering the house in bare feet!